We create new possibilities for life

-De Quervain's Tenosynovitis
+De Quervain's Tenosynovitis - Symptoms & Causes

-• What is de Quervain’s tenosynovitis?
+What is De Quervain's tenosynovitis?

-De Quervain's tenosynovitis is a painful condition affecting the tendons on the thumb side of your wrist.
+De Quervain's tenosynovitis is a painful wrist condition affecting the tendons on the thumb side of your wrist.
 With repeated movements, the tendons that move the thumb become constricted in a tight tunnel, creating pressure on nerves, which leads to pain and numbness.

 Other symptoms include: